ejayssagpang/PHGovScanner/README.md

 # How to install and Use

 1.)
-Clone the repository: <b> git clone https://github.com/ejayssagpang/PHGovScanner.git </b>
+Clone the repository on you CLI: <b> git clone https://github.com/ejayssagpang/PHGovScanner.git </b>

 2.)
 You must download Chromedriver. <b>https://chromedriver.chromium.org/downloads</b>